 '''

 psql postgres

-psql (<x>) (1)
+psql (14.0)

 Type "help" for help.

 '''

-- \1: <x> indicates the PostgreSQL version on which this product is based. - 2.
-Close connections from clients that have been in the waiting state for an extended period.
+2. Close connections from clients that have been in the waiting state for an extended period.

 Use pg\terminate\backend() to close connections that have been trying to connect for an extended period.